phpDocumentor/phpDocumentor/docs/PSR.md

 #### Description

-The @category tag was the original de-facto Standard used to group several "Structural Elements" their @packages into one category.
-This could then be used to aid in the generation of API documentation.
+The @category tag was meant in the original de-facto Standard to group several "Structural Elements" their @packages into one category.
+These categories could then be used to aid in the generation of API documentation.

-This was necessary since the @package tag as defined in the original Standard did not contain more then 1 hierarchy level; since this has changed this tag SHOULD NOT be used.
+This was necessary since the @package tag as defined in the original Standard did not contain more then one hierarchy level; since this has changed this tag SHOULD NOT be used.

 Please see the documentation for `@package` for details of its usage.

+This tag MUST NOT occur more than once in a "DocBlock".

 #### Examples